unlock-protocol/unlock/README.md

 ## Demo

-We recorded a screencast to show how Unlock works for a paywall. (note: this video is a few months old and outdated but still shows the "user flow" pretty accurately)
+We recorded a screencast to show how Unlock works for a paywall.
+(Note: this video is a few months old and outdated but still shows the "user flow" pretty accurately.)

 [![Demo Unlock](https://img.youtube.com/vi/wktotzmea0E/0.jpg)](https://www.youtube.com/watch?v=wktotzmea0E)